sanitswain/java8tips/comparator.rst

 Comparator
 ==========
 Comparator is there since jdk 1.2 and almost all of us know its usage and importance.
-Java-8 came up with couple of updates to the Comparator as given below.
+Java-8 came up with few updates to the Comparator as given below.

-- Additionl default and static methods added into ``Comparator`` interface to support pipeline of stream operations.
+- Additionl default and static methods were added into ``Comparator`` interface to support pipeline of stream operations.
 - ``String`` class added with ``CaseInsensitiveComparator`` to sort by ignoring the case.
 - A new utility class ``Comparators`` is bundled with jdk-8 to support natural ordered sorting and handling ``null`` values while sorting.